tacatac/archnosh/README.md

     This will provide some shim systemd binaries and libraries.

+The `nosh-run-udev` package will run the `udevd` binary which is provided by eudev.

-From there you should have a working udev and some systemd shims which should allow installing most packages without too much trouble.
+From there you will have a working udev and some systemd shims which should allow installing most packages without too much trouble.

-Other device manager run-packages are provided: vdev, busybox-mdev and suckless-mdev.
+Run-packages for other device managers are provided: vdev, busybox-mdev and suckless-mdev.
 You will probably need to account for Archlinux's rather heavy systemd/udev integration in order to use them.

 ##### virtual terminals